Abedalkareem/AMDots/README.md

 [![Platform](https://img.shields.io/cocoapods/p/AMDots.svg?style=flat)](https://cocoapods.org/pods/AMDots)

 <br>
-AMDots is a loading indicator with dots moving like google loading, there is three type of the loading, scale, jump and shake, each one of them gives you a cool loading to show to the user.
+AMDots is a loading indicator with dots moving like google loading, there are three types of the loading, scale, jump, and shake, each one of them gives you a cool loading to show.
 <br>
 <br>